 Getting to Know YOU!

-Towards the end there is a list of questions about individual needs, likes and dislikes.
+Towards the end there is a link to another resource listing questions regarding individual needs, likes and dislikes.
 Hand this in to your teacher.

 Confess and Tell Me about It. . .